aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![multi-account-deployment-flag](img/multi-account-deployment-flag.png)

-### Model deployment pre-requisites
+### Model deployment prerequisites
-The following pre-requisites are common for both single- and multi-account deployment. **These pre-requisites are automatically provisioned if you use provided CLoudFormation templates.**
+The following prerequisites are common for both single- and multi-account deployment. **These prerequisites are automatically provisioned if you use provided CLoudFormation templates.**

 + SageMaker must be configured with **at least two subnets in two AZs**, otherwise the SageMaker endpoint deployment will fail as it requires at least two AZs to deploy an endpoint
 + CI/CD pipeline with model deployment uses [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started.html).
 It requires two IAM service roles created or provided (in case of the BYO IAM role option):